Aryansh-S/USACO/README.md

 Bronze: basic data structures (int, bool, char, string, array, vector), basic if/else logic, syntax, complete search, basic iterative/recursive methods, functions (structs and objects like pairs are sometimes helpful but not necessary)

-Silver: time complexity analysis (and pruning to amortize), binary search, two pointer concept search, stacks/(priority/heap) queues/deques, DFS/BFS/floodfill/connected components (iterative/recursive) with graphs as adjacency lists, DSU union find data structure (optional but recommended), advanced recursive methods, basic DP (prefix/suffix and difference arrays aka +1/-1 trick), basic concept of greedy, basic line sweep processing (more on the harder side), sliding window minimums, sorting (conceptually and using std::sort), binary search tree data structures (sets, maps, etc.); hash tables like unordered_set and unordered_map are optional
+Silver: time complexity analysis (and pruning to amortize), binary search, two pointer concept search, stacks/(priority/heap) queues/deques, DFS/BFS/floodfill/connected components (iterative/recursive) with graphs as adjacency lists, DSU union find data structure (optional but recommended), advanced recursive methods, basic DP (prefix/suffix and difference arrays aka +1/-1 trick), basic concept of greedy, basic line sweep processing (more on the harder side), sliding window minimums, sorting (conceptually and using std::sort), binary search tree data structures (sets, maps, etc.), basic bitwise XOR; hash tables like unordered_set and unordered_map are optional

-Gold: DSU union find data structure (cycle finding, connected components, etc.), segment tree, Fenwick tree (BIT), priority queues as heaps (in-depth), topological sort and Euler tour, DFS/BFS (multisource BFS), Dijkstra's (multisource also), Floyd-Warshall, Kruskal's/Prim's (Minimum Spanning Tree), HLD (Heavy-Light Decomposition), LCA (lowest common ancestor), advanced greedy methods, standard DP (knapsack, coin change, basic state transitions, etc.), bitmasks and bitsets, in-depth two pointer search, sliding window minimum, advanced line sweep processing, more binary search, combinatorics (PIE, linearity of expectation)
+Gold: DSU union find data structure (cycle finding, connected components, etc.), segment tree, Fenwick tree (BIT), priority queues as heaps (in-depth), topological sort and Euler tour, DFS/BFS (multisource BFS), Dijkstra's (multisource also), Floyd-Warshall, Kruskal's/Prim's (Minimum Spanning Tree), HLD (Heavy-Light Decomposition), LCA (lowest common ancestor), advanced greedy methods, standard DP (knapsack, coin change, basic state transitions, etc.), bitmasks and bitsets, in-depth two pointer search, sliding window minimum, advanced line sweep processing, more binary search, combinatorics (PIE, linearity of expectation), advanced bitwise XOR manipulations

-Platinum: all of the above, advanced DP, interactives, etc.
+Platinum: all of the above, advanced DP, interactives, computational geometry, matrix exponentiation, etc.

+These can actually change each year depending on what is tested by problem writers and the type of problem, but these lists should suffice as of late.

+# Other Resources
+I discourage the training gate offered by USACO, as it is outdated and problem quality is not the best as of now.

+Competitive Programmer's Handbook
+Guide to Competitive Programming
+Competitive Programming 3: The New Lower Bound of Programming Contests Past Problems
+YouTube Tutorials
+CodeForces, CodeChef, etc.

 # Time Complexity
 Design Efficient Algorithms